mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ## Classes

-Custom classes are also inferred
+Custom classes are also inferred:

 ```cpp
 class LongNameClass {};
 auto a = new LongNameClass(); // a is LongNameClass*
 ```

-List initializer
+List initializer:

 ```cpp
 auto l = {1,2,3}; // l is std::initializer_list<int>
 ```

-Long name types can be easily replaced by `auto`
+Long name types can be easily replaced by `auto`:

 ```cpp
 std::map<std::string, std::string> m;